mercadopago/devsite-docs/guides/sdks/official/java/refunds.en.md

 ## Create partial refund

-Create a partial refund for a specific payment.
+You can create a partial refund using the SDK below.
+For details on the request parameters, check the [Create refund](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/chargebacks/_payments_id_refunds/post) API.

 [[[
 ```java